gazebosim/docs/edifice/GUI_tutorial.md

 The file menu button allows you to save the world to a file, save and load interface configurations and customize interface style settings.
 An interface configuration consists of the plugins you have loaded and the style settings in place.

-The top left toolbar hanging below the file menu button contains transform control (first four buttons) and shape buttons (sphere, box, cylinder).
+The top left toolbar hanging below the file menu button contains shape buttons (sphere, box, cylinder, capsule and ellipsoid) and transform control (first four buttons on the second row).
 To learn more about transform control, go to the "Transform Control" section of [Manipulating Models](manipulating_models) tutorial.
-The shape buttons allow you to directly insert box, sphere or cylinder model into the world.
+The shape buttons allow you to directly insert a box, sphere, cylinder capsule, or ellipsoid model into the world.
 Simply click on the shape you would like to insert, and place it into the world.
 The shape will automatically snap onto the ground plane, and its properties will show up on the Entity Tree plugin window.